 Use an expert- You won’t regret it

-The weather, humidity and weight of the foam (available in 3-8 pound lots) and experience can also affect the success of the foams ability to expand, raise the concrete and cure in differing conditions.
+The weather, humidity, and weight of the foam (available in 3-8 pound lots) and experience can also affect the success of the foams’ ability to expand, raise the concrete and cure in differing conditions.
 Only someone with a lot of experience working with polyurethane foam can work with it in various conditions successfully.

 When you do only do one thing- you do it exceptionally well

 Concrete Raising Systems only does one thing: they raise concrete with foam.
 Concrete Raising Systems only uses polyurethane foam to lift, level and raise a concrete driveway, sidewalk, patio or porch.
-When you only do one thing and you only do it one way, you do it exceptionally well.
-When considering which approach to take for your cracking or sinking concrete, make sure you get all the information you can to make the best decision for you and your sunken concrete.
+When you only do one thing and only do it one way, you do it exceptionally well.
+When considering which approach to take for your cracking or sinking concrete, make sure to get all the information you can to make the best decision for your sunken concrete.
 Choose the best product and the best company with a proven track record for success.
 Choose Ken and Jason of Concrete Raising Systems of Kansas City.

 This article was originally posted in August 2013 and has been updated.